nus-cs2103-AY2021S2/ip/docs/README.md

 Expected outcome:

 the third numbered task should be deleted from the list and GUI displays the task that is deleted, within a confirmation message.
+Also the number of tasks left in the list is displayed.

 ### Feature 6